-A large island is the perfect centerpiece of the social kitchen.
-It will have room for food prep, room for standing and moving around, and room to sit and converse.
+A large island is the perfect centerpiece of the social kitchen, with room for food prep, room for standing and moving around and room to sit and converse.

-Removing clutter from countertops and work areas has a proven therapeutic effect.
+Removing clutter from countertops and work areas is therapeutic.
 Being able to find things when you need them reduces stress, a big step towards wellness.
 Simplicity and a sense of order soothes your eyes and brain.

 To keep clutter under control and out of sight, your wellness kitchen should include lots of in-cabinet storage to get your “stuff” off countertops and into cabinets.
 For example, an appliance garage, in-drawer storage, storage solutions for corner cabinets are all important components in the simplified wellness kitchen.

-Ergonomics, aging-in-place principles and universal design let people focus on the important things in life, such as the enjoyment of family and friends.
+According to the World Health Organization, more than one billion people (15% of the global population) live with some type of disability.
+Wellness is enhanced when the homeowners’ ages, heights and abilities are taken into account during the kitchen design planning process.
+Ergonomics, aging-in-place principles and universal design let people focus on the important things in life, such as enjoying family and friends.
 As a result, incorporating living-in-place standards can help to create more comfortable, functional, healthy and safe spaces.

 Here’s a few starting points.
 Your kitchen designer will have more suggestions.